Moovly/wordpress-plugin/readme.txt

 Trial does not cover this functionality.

 = I've updated and the plugin stopped working.
 What can I do?
-We've some random behavior on older when you update the plugin, it randomly stops working for your visitors.
+We have some random behavior on older WordPress versions that when you update the plugin it randomly stops working for your visitors.
 Disabling and re-activating this should solve it.
-This is also not unique to our plugin, but rather with more JavaScript heavy plugins like ours.
+This is also not unique to our plugin, but rather with more JavaScript intensive plugins like ours.

 = Does this work with Gutenberg
 Yes it does.
 It should work with any editor in theory, but some third-party editors strip [] or "" tags, which is vital